denten-books/plain-text/main.md

 believer.
 That meant also minimizing the role of the priest as a privileged interpreter.
 Without books in hand Martin Luther could not have written "all who are in the church are priests [@hillerbrand_protestant_2009]."
-Movable type lifted text from rarefied media of leather and parchment.
-But until well into the middle of the 20th century, the printing press remained in the realm of big
-technology: expensive, centralized, unwieldy, and relatively easy to suppress.
+Movable type lifted text from rarefied media of parchment into that of the reified and disposable leaflet.
+But until well into the middle of the 20th century, the printing press remained in the realm of big technology: expensive, centralized, unwieldy, and relatively easy to suppress.
 The liberatory potential of media independence comes into its full fruition after the age of the typewriter.
 After a historically brief flowering in the wild, our daily textual practice is once again in danger of returning to controlled, media-bound, and tightly-regulated conditions of existence.

-At least two important technological developments in the early 20th century aided in the liberation of text from its material contexts.
+At least three important developments in the twentieth century aided in the liberation of text from its material contexts.
 The first is the copy machine.
 It is an entirely unglamorous job to ponder the phenomenology of reading from the point of view of a photocopier.
 Yet the impact of the humble Ditto and Xerox machines has only recently began to get the scholarly attention it deserves.
 In the United States, the copy machine placed a smaller version of Gutenberg press into every office.
 And it allowed for the flourishing of a vibrant samizdat (self-publishing) scene, usually connected to underground culture movements without access to conventional publishing: punks, skinheads,